 The inner flesh is pale green to yellow with edible seeds and has a mild, sweet taste with a cool, crisp texture.

-It is one of the very low-calorie, moisture-rich vegetables; provide just 12 calories per 100 g and plenty of water and electrolytes.
+It is one of the very low-calorie, moisture-rich vegetables; provides just 12 calories per 100 g and plenty of water and electrolytes.
 Besides, it contains no saturated fats or cholesterol.

 Lemon cucumber is a good source of soluble and insoluble dietary fiber.
 Roughage in the diet helps reduce constipation problems and offers some protection against colon cancers by eliminating toxic compounds from the gut.